What is Sustainable Christmas? We show you how you can do something good for the environment and yourself with simple

 In order to avoid unnecessary leftovers after the Christmas feast, plan your Christmas shopping and the festive meal in a forward-looking and resource-saving way.
 If you want it to be a goose, make sure it comes from certified organic sources.
 Use leftovers sensibly: For example, you can conjure up a cheese fondue from cheese leftovers.

 With leftover bread you can surprise your guests at Christmas breakfast with “Poor Knights”, a traditional fried leftover meal made from bread breaded with egg, cinnamon and sugar.

-Think of those who spend Christmas alone or in the cold and find out, to which charitable associations or panels you can donate food.
+Think of those who spend Christmas alone or in the cold, and find out to which charitable associations or panels you can donate food.
 With this you make the festival of love so many unknown people a special joy.

 9. Meatless alternative: vegan Christmas

 10. Fair Christmas greetings

 If you still want to personally sign and send your Christmas mail, use postcards and envelopes made from recycled paper or other sustainable materials such as bamboo or cork from manufacturers.
 E.g. from Bow and Hummingbird.
 When it comes to postage, think about climate-neutral shipping (as gogreen).